ChronicoOne/chronicoone.github.io/tutorials/caloriescalculator/README.md

 ## Data

 The "ABBREV.csv" file was [uploaded to Kaggle](https://www.kaggle.com/datasets/thedevastator/the-nutritional-content-of-food-a-comprehensive) by user The Devastator.
-It was originally compiled by United States Department of Agriculture.
+It was originally compiled by the United States Department of Agriculture.